sandeeplamb/God-Uses-Kubernetes/README.md

 So just wear a God Hat and lets create a **human-as-a-deployment**.

+# The Original LifeCycle - Life - How God might be managing?

 ## Human-Conciousness-Storage

 As humans lives-dies-repeat in a cycle and his conciousness of all life is accessible in any life, God must be using some sort of persistance storage.